decaf-dev/vaultexplorer.com/docs/settings.md

 ## General

-### File interaction

-When file interaction is set to `Click on content`, the entire view content will be clickable.
-A hover effect will appear when moving the mouse over a view item.

-When file interaction is to set to `Click on title`, only the title will be clickable.
-This makes the title display as a hyperlink.
+### Wrap filter groups

+When enabled, filter groups will be wrapped instead.
+The wrapping is only relevant when you resize the filter group container to be small enough that the horizontal scroll bar appears.

 ### File icons